Discover the most beautiful castles in Ireland

 5. Ashford Castle, Co.
 Mayo

-Here’s your chance to be king (or queen) of the castle for a night.
+Here’s your chance to be king (or queen) of this Irish castle for a night.
 This fairytale-perfect 13th-century castle was once owned by the Guinness family and is now a five-star hotel with 82 guest rooms, including the Presidential Suite with original fireplace and views over Lough Corrib.
-Although if you want the royal treatment it’s going to cost you, as rooms start at €325 a night!
+Although, if you want the royal treatment in one of the best castle hotels in Ireland it’s going to cost you.
+Rooms to stay in Ashford Castle’s best suite start at €325 a night!

 6. Bunratty Castle, Co.
 Clare